 The employees of the Scotts Valley Water District are our most important asset.
 The human resources page below provides information such as Organizational Chart, Job Descriptions, Compensation Plan, Employee Handbook and MOU.

-The District is not recruiting for any positions at this time.
+The District is is not currently recruiting for any positions.

 Working for the District

 The District serves as a regional leader in sustainable water management and is the trusted source of high-quality water for our local community.

 Scotts Valley located amidst the redwood forests in the western Santa Cruz mountains is a small suburban community with a proud link to its past.
 A gateway to high tech and natural wonders, it is just 30 minutes from San Jose's Silicon Valley and six miles from beautiful Santa Cruz beaches.
 Scotts Valley offers a thriving community with small-town values, excellent schools, low crime rates, a mild climate, and lovely residential neighborhoods.
 The community places a high value on livability, innovation, and planning for the future, and the Scotts Valley Water District is proud to play a vital role in supporting those efforts by providing a reliable, high-quality water supply.